The Ultimate Bathroom Cleaning Checklist for Every Schedule

 4. Dust Baseboards

-Baseboards seem to catch every fleck of dust particle.
+Baseboards seem to catch every fleck of dust in bathrooms.
 Have kids dust tight areas you might not be able to reach using a microfiber cloth.
-If your baseboards are wood, a commercial wood cleaner will restore the shine.
+If your baseboards are wood, a commercial wood cleaner ($3, The Home Depot) will restore the shine.

 5. Clean Bathroom Exhaust Fan